 - Increasing the success rate of new researchers seeking funding to build their research programs, by familiarizing them with the diversity of available research opportunities, and introducing them to representatives of funding agencies with whom they will interact in future.

 - Increasing the likelihood of professional success for these new researchers by:

-- Highlighting their initial work through high-visibility, open-access publication of a formal symposium proceedings volume;
+- Highlighting their initial work through high-visibility, open-access publication of manuscripts originating in the symposium;

-- Focusing that volume on interdisciplinary and collaborative aspects of their work; and
+- Focusing those manuscripts on interdisciplinary and collaborative aspects of their work;

 - Establishing mentoring relationships between participants and established scientists.